Our Verdict

 Handle

 The handle on the Keyfit 30 has three possible positions, all of which are allowable for driving.
-The handle can fold all the way back to prevent the carrier from rocking when not attached to the base.
-Moving the handle past the canopy when closed is hard, and we believe this won't be very pleasant to deal with regularly.
+The handle can fold back to prevent the carrier from rocking when not attached to the base.
+Moving the handle past the canopy when closed is hard, and we believe this won't be very pleasant to deal with.

 Canopy

-The canopy frame is a bit wobbly, which causes the canopy to move only one side at a time, and you either need two hands to adjust it, or you have to do each side one at a time.
-If it were more rigid, it would be an easy one-hand maneuver.
+The canopy frame is a bit wobbly, which causes it to move only on one side at a time.
+You either need two hands to adjust it, or you must do each side individually.
+If it were more rigid, it would be an easy one-handed maneuver.

 LATCH and Manual Storage

-The Keyfit 30 has little cubbies for LATCH storage.
-There is no mechanism to keep them in place, but it was snug enough that they stayed in place when we tipped and shook the base.
-It also has a flip-open holder for the manual on the base on the side facing the front seat.
+The Keyfit 30 has cubbies for LATCH storage.
+There is no mechanism to keep them in place, but it was snug enough that they stayed put when we tipped and shook the base.
+It also has a flip-open holder for the manual on the base facing the front seat.
 It works well and keeps the manual out of the way of messes.

 Comfort/Quality